Get 50% off your first two months of accountancy heaven!

-- However, if you cannot come to an arrangement to repay the money the employer also can take you to a Civil Court to recover the money.
-Clearly, at this point the employment relationship between you will have broken down though!
+However, if a repayment arrangement cannot be agreed, the employer can take the employee to a Civil Court to recover the money.
+Clearly, at this point the employment relationship between the employee and employer will have almost certainly broken down.

-- In some cases, it might be practical for the employer to consider writing off part of the overpayment rather than become involved in legal proceedings to recover the full amount.
+In some cases, it might be practical for the employer to consider writing off part of the overpayment rather than become involved in legal proceedings to recover the full amount.

-However, if you have now left the employer where the overpayment occurred, it is obviously a slightly different situation as your former employer is unable to make a deduction from your wages.
-If, at some time after you have left employment, your former employer contacts you claiming that you owe them money that was overpaid in your former employment what will happen?
-This will depend on what was written in your old employment contract – some contracts state that, if an employee leaves the employment owing the employer money that could not be recovered from final wages, the amount owed becomes a civil debt.
-If there is no contractual provision to treat the alleged overpayment as a civil debt, the employer may have considerable difficulty in enforcing payment if you refuse to cooperate.
-In either situation, you should obtain advice from an organisation providing advice on legal or employment matters.
+If the employee has now left the employer where the overpayment occurred, it’s obviously a slightly different situation as the former employer is unable to make a deduction from the employee’s wages.
+If, after you’ve left employment, your former employer contacts you claiming that you owe them money that was overpaid in your former employment, what will happen?
+This will depend on what was written in your original employment contract with the employer.

+Some contracts state that, if an employee still owes their employer money when they leave their employment that couldn’t be recovered from final wages, the amount owed becomes a civil debt.
+If there’s no contractual wording that says an alleged overpayment is a civil debt, the employer may have considerable difficulty in enforcing payment if the ex-employee refuses to cooperate.
+In either situation, it is probably important that the ex-employee obtains advice from an organisation providing support in legal or employment matters.

-Although overpayments for freelancers/sole traders may be unlikely (you’re more likely to have to deal with late payments!), if you are overpaid by a client then common sense says you should repay any overpayment to ensure you keep a good relationship with the client to secure future work.
+Although overpayments for freelancers/sole traders may be unlikely (you’re more likely to have to deal with late payments), if you’re overpaid by a client, common sense says you should let the client know about the overpayment and make arrangements to repay this, to ensure you keep a good relationship with the client to secure future work.

-If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can retain us for as much time as you need.
+If you are an employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can retain us for as much time as you need.